terrimporter/SCVUIU_ITS_metabarcode_pipeline/README.md

 ## Acknowledgements

-I would like to acknowledge funding from the Government of Canada through the Genomics Research and Development Initiative, Ecobiomcis Project.
+I would like to acknowledge funding from the Government of Canada through the Genomics Research and Development Initiative, Metagenomic-Based Ecosystem Biomonitoring, Ecobiomics Project.

+Last updated: January 9, 2020